 The most important point when trying to catch carp is you must be fishing where the carp are located.
-This is no different in a French carp lake.
+This is no different in French carp fishing.

 Many carp venues will ask the anglers to draw straws to pick a swim and so you may not be able to move, but if this is an option make sure you keep this in the back of your mind.
 I know this can be a lot of effort considering how much tackle you have but it could be the difference in landing that monster carp you are seeking.
 Looks for signs of fish and if you cannot see any action in you swim, have a walk around the lake and try to find any signs that will tell you where the carp are holding up.

 Fishing much further out

-Many of the lakes in France are much larger than in the UK and you may need to be fishing greater distances than you are accustomed to.
+Many French Carp Fishing lakes are much larger than in the UK and you may need to be fishing greater distances than you are accustomed to.
 Check before you book any venue that you are capable of fishing at the correct distance.
 The venue may provide bait boats or even rowing boats to allow you to get your rigs out far enough.
 Do you need to use big bit carp reels to fish at the right distance?
 The last thing you want is to spend all that money, travel all the way to France only to find out you are unable to fish where the carp are located.
 I will say this again, do as much research as you can before you commit to any French carp lake or venue.